Skip to main content

 Our Postconsumer Recycling

-Postconsumer refers to any finished product that has been used and then diverted from landfills at the end of its life.
+Postconsumer refers to any finished product that has been used, as opposed to created during manufacturing.
 This term includes anything you throw in the recycling bin at home or at designated textile-collection bins, as well as used fishing nets, carpet and other consumer goods that can be recycled into textiles.

 Our Pre-Consumer Recycling

 Also referred to as “postindustrial,” pre-consumer waste—for example, fabric scraps or yarn waste from weaving mills and spinning factories—is created during the manufacturing process.
-Sometimes, as when recycling postindustrial cotton, the recycled yarn is mixed with other materials, like polyester, to ensure there is no loss in performance.
+Sometimes postindustrial cotton yarn is mixed with other materials, like polyester, to ensure there is no loss in performance.

 Popular searches